Spark739-dev/SR-FLIPFLOP-USING-CASE/README.md

 **Procedure**

-/* write all the steps invloved */
+step-1 Go to quartus software.

+step-2 Set new environment.

+step-3 Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables.

+step-4 Run the program.

+step-5 Give inputs in the waveform table .

+step-6 Run the program.

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+    /* Program for flipflops and verify its truth table in quartus using Verilog programming. module srflipflop(s,r,clk,q,qbar);
+    input s,r,clk;
+    output reg q;
+    output qbar;
+    always@(posedge clk)
+    begin
+    q=s | (q & ~r);
+    end
+    assign qbar=~q;
+    endmodule

     */

 **RTL LOGIC FOR FLIPFLOPS**

 **TIMING DIGRAMS FOR FLIP FLOPS**

 **RESULTS**

+Thus the JK flipflop is implemented and verified by using Verilog HDL programming.